ava-labs/avalanchego/network/README.md

 The `Timestamp` guarantees that nodes provided an `IP:Port` pair are able to track the most up-to-date `IP:Port` pair of a peer.

+### Bootstrapping

+In Avalanche, nodes connect to an initial set (this is user-configurable) of bootstrap nodes.

+### PeerList Gossip

+Once connected to an initial set of peers, a node is able to use these connections to discover additional peers.

+Peers are discovered by receiving [`PeerList`](#peerlist) messages during the [Peer Handshake](#peer-handshake).
+These messages quickly provide a node with knowledge of peers in the network.
+However, they offer no guarantee that the node will connect to and maintain connections with every peer in the network.

+To provide an eventual guarantee that all peers learn of one another, nodes periodically send a [`GetPeerList`](#getpeerlist) message to a randomly selected validator with the node's current [Bloom Filter](#bloom-filter) and `Salt`.

 #### Bloom Filter

 A [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter) is used to track which nodes are known.